carlosmsr92/ecommers/replit.md

 The system employs a multi-tiered architecture focusing on modularity and scalability.

 **UI/UX Decisions:**
 The dashboard is built with Streamlit and features a professional, responsive design with automatic dark/light mode detection.
 It utilizes a corporate color palette and presents all content in professional Spanish, including contextual descriptions, KPI explanations, and actionable recommendations.
 Key elements include interactive visualizations with Plotly, professional tab navigation, and executive insights generation based on real-time data.
-Visual consistency is maintained through standardized formatting and clear labels.

 **Technical Implementations & Feature Specifications:**